-If we were to simulate some random data from a normal distribution with the following code,
+If we were to generate some random data from a normal distribution with the following code,

-and compare the means of these two groups using Welch’s t-test,
+and compare the means of these two “groups” using a t-test,

 we would likely see some differences, given that we have such a small sample in each group.
 We can graph our data to see what the variability looks like.

-We can see our P-value for the statistical test along with the computed 95% interval (which is given to us by default by the program).
-Thus, effect sizes that range from the lower bound of this interval to the upper bound are compatible with the test model at this compatibility level.
+We can see our P-value for the statistical test along with the computed 95% interval with the command above (which is given to us by default by the program).
+Thus, effect sizes that range from the lower bound of this interval to the upper bound are compatible with the test model at this consonance level.

 However, as stated before, a 95% interval is only an artifact of the commonly used 5% alpha level for hypothesis testing and is nowhere near as informative as a function.